Destination: Switzerland- Lucerne- 2021

 First catch the cable car which will take you to the gondola station at Frakmuntegg.
 Once at Frakmuntegg you can try out the rope park or toboggan run or simply transfer onto the panoramic gondolas which transport you to Kriens.
 This takes about 30 minutes.

-We just love the convenience and ease of using the Swiss Rail Pass when we are traveling in Switzerland.
-Here are the Swiss Rail Pass concessions for the trips to Mount Rigi and Mount Pilatus.
+We just love the convenience and ease of using the Swiss Travel Pass when we are traveling in Switzerland.
+Here are the Swiss Travel Pass concessions for the trips to Mount Rigi and Mount Pilatus.

 The day trip to Mount Rigi is 100% covered by the Pass